octimot/StoryToolkitAI/README.md

 # Running the Tool

-To start StoryToolkitAI, go to the folder where you installed it previously, activate the virtual environment (if you created one) and then start the tool:
+If you haven't downloaded the app in a binary format from [here](https://github.com/octimot/StoryToolkitAI/releases), to start StoryToolkitAI, go to the folder where you installed it previously, activate the virtual environment (if you created one) and then start the tool:

     source venv/bin/activate